-Reimbursement rates are established by the local department of social services (LDSS), the transportation coordinator acting on behalf of the LDSS or the State agency that is fiscally responsible for the Medicaid client (Department of Health, Office of Mental Health (OMH), or Office of Mental Retardation and Developmental Disabilities (OMRDD)).
+Reimbursement fees are established by the local department of social services (LDSS), the transportation coordinator acting on behalf of the LDSS or the State agency that established eligibility for the Medicaid enrollee (i.e., Department of Health, Office of Mental Health, or Office of Mental Retardation and Developmental Disabilities).
+The appropriate LDSS or State agency is identifiable by checking the enrollee's eligibility for Medicaid services.